 Compression of hyperirritable spots in skeletal muscle that are associated with palpable nodules in taut bands of muscle fibers.

 A comprehensive approach, based on a patient's response to repeated movements, for the rehabilitation of the conditions of the spine.

 A rehabilitative taping technique to reduce swelling, inhibit improper movement and re-train targeted muscles.

 Pilates based exercises to treat an assortment of conditions.
 In Pilates, one trains several muscle groups at once in smooth, continuous movements.

 Hands-on technique applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion.

 Training and strengthening muscles deep within the abs and back, attaching to the spine or pelvis, where movement originates.

-Analysis of the holistic, whole body, integrated movement pattern to identify opportunities to address inefficiencies and problems.
+Analysis of the holistic, or whole body integrated movement pattern to identify opportunities to address inefficiencies and problems.